shin5ok/async-encoding/README.md

 ### 3. (*Temporary*) Prepare GCS Proxy
 Prepare gcs-proxy to deliver objects that be protected in GCS to external user securely.
-Find your GCS bucket name that will store your movie in advance.
-eg: shingo-bucket-movie-xxxxx
+Set environment variables of your bucket name from terraform's one.
 ```
-export GCS_BUCKET=<your bucketname>
+export GCS_BUCKET=$TF_VAR_gcs
 ```

 Deploy it.